Departmental Notes

 Special Directed Courses

 Directed lab and reading courses are a great opportunity for students to work with a faculty member in a research area of interest.
-For more information, please visit the Psychology undergraduate website.
+Students are encouraged to work in different labs during their undergraduate studies for breadth—this can be helpful both for experience, and building professional relationships with professors who may be able to write letters of reference.

 Graduate Courses